 Of course we don’t want children to come to school if they are feeling poorly.
 However sometimes it can be difficult in the morning, before school, to accurately judge the extent of a child’s illness.
 In these cases, we wish to reassure you that if a child comes to school but then continues to appear poorly– we will ring you to let you know.
 Prescribed medication and/or pain relief can also be administered by school staff providing a green Medication form has been completed.

 Please continue to let school know in the morning if your child is not going to be in that day using the dedicated absence e-mail email@example.com or Option 1 when you phone in to the school.

 In line with the ‘Guidance on infection control in schools and other childcare settings’ (Public Health England 2014), we continue to request that children stay home for a full 48 hours after any episode of vomiting and diarrhoea to prevent the spread of infection.
-As advised previously, please also advise us immediately if there are any shingles, chickenpox or measles outbreaks in your family so that we can inform the family of Ella Margrie who is currently receiving treatment for cancer.

 If your child is absent for 5 consecutive days you will be asked to provide evidence of attendance at a GPs surgery on the fifth day.
 Any unplanned absence due to illness that follows a planned but unauthorised absence will automatically be recorded as unauthorised unless medical evidence is provided.

 If your child has a medical appointment booked, please advise Reception that they may be late or that you will be picking them up early, before the date of absence, to ensure that your child’s record is noted correctly.
 We will authorise two hours absence for medical appointments, providing evidence of the appointment is shown.
 Please ensure that your child attends school before and after the appointment if possible.
 Routine dental check-ups should always take place outside school hours.